- Location: Gaborone, Botswana

 - The impact of providing relatively high risk information by ages and partnership network on sexual behavior of Botswana youth.

 Educational Training Summary

 Education and training are major components of all COE programs.
 Our aim is to expand the pool of health, education, and other professionals with the necessary knowledge and skills to effectively identify, treat and care for HIV infected children.
 During the reporting period, training was provided at pre-service and in-service levels with financial support from the Ministry of Health, the Ministry of Education and Skills Development, and CDC-PEPFAR.
-The main activities were Paediatric KITSO Training, the COE Visiting Scholars Program, Continuing Medical Education series (CMEs) and the national rollout of Teacher Training workshops.
+The main activities were pediatric KITSO Training, the COE visiting scholars program, Continuing Medical Education series (CMEs) and the national rollout of Teacher Training workshops.

 Pediatric KITSO Training

 Pediatric KITSO targets physicians, nurses, pharmacists, social workers and other health professionals.
 The course is conducted over a period of five days at ART sites across Botswana.
 In 2014-2015, 10 pediatric KITSO courses were delivered in target ART sites, reaching 298 professionals drawn mainly from government hospitals and clinics.
 In collaboration with the Ministry of Health, the Botswana-Baylor COE evaluated the performance of KITSO trained health workers in ten health districts, which demonstrated a need for continued training and refresher training to respond to frequent staff transfers and the evolving treatment needs of children as they transition into adolescence and adulthood.